 Do you find yourself worried what other people think?
-Maybe you’re afraid to step out of your comfort zone or try something new for fear of judgement or criticism.
+Maybe you’re afraid to step out of your comfort zone or try something new for fear of judgment or criticism.
 What if you could be free of that?
-Free to stop caring what other people think and live your life for you?
+Here is how to stop caring what other people think and live your life for you!

 When I was 18 I was a pretty self-confident girl.
 Far from a lot of the typical teenage awkwardness and angst I was pretty darn well-adjusted.
 I wasn’t afraid to get on stage and perform, I wasn’t afraid to speak my mind.
 Whether it was a heated debate in class or a friend asking for advice I was always really honest.
 I got up every day, got dressed in whatever I felt like wearing, and never gave much thought to anything anyone else thought.

 I wasn’t without the occasional self-doubt but for the most part what other people thought of me didn’t enter my mind much.

 You see toward the end of my 18th year of life the shit hit the fan in a big way.

 First I learned that I was pregnant, and then I learned that my father was using drugs… all within a couple of months.